terrynoya/UFlexDoc/Intro.md

 besides,you don't need to write the OnGUI thing
 the stage help you to call OnGUI when you add the component(slider in this case) as a stage child element

+## Componenet Event System
+UFlex provides event system, every component can dispatch and listen event,you can addListener function to listen component value change event

+## Tree and List

+UFlex provide tree and list component

 ## Layout

 ### Position the Component by,top|bottom|left|right|horizontalCenter|verticalCenter